paketo-buildpacks/rfcs/text/stacks/0010-resolute-raccoon.md

 image should be developed, released, and maintained by the Stacks team.
 Like the existing noble base images, these new base images should come in "build", "run", "run-tiny", and "run-static" variants with similar, if not identical, sets of packages pre-installed.
+Each variant will also be published without stack ID metadata, using a `-no-stacks` suffix on Docker Hub image names.

 If the package set is not identical, it would be due to changes in Ubuntu packages.
 The goal from the Paketo perspective is to have a functionally equivalent image from release to release.